cite-architecture/CitableBase.jl/docs/src/citable.md

     This page will

-    - define a `CitableBook` type
+    - √ define a `CitableBook` type
-    - implement the `CitableTrait`
+    - √ implement the `CitableTrait`
     - implement the `UrnComparisonTrait`
     - implement `CexTrait`

 ## The task

 We will define a type representing a book identified by ISBN-10 number.
-Our type will follow the CITE architecture's model of a citable object, so that we can identify it by URN and label, apply URN logic to the object, and serialize it to plain-text format.
+Our type will follow the CITE architecture's model of a citable object, so that we can identify it by URN and label, apply URN logic to compare objects of our new type, and serialize citable books to plain-text format.

 ## Defining the `CitableBook`